innoNkubito/movieQuoteApp/README.md

 - The user will then call or text the number and provide a phrase
 - The text feature will allow any random phrases
 - However, the call/audio feature will only allow a specific set of phrases as specified by the Grammar
+- The app will then respond with a movie quote containing the phrase using either text/audio depending on the initial action

 # Requirements
 A [FreeClimbAccount](https://www.freeclimb.com/dashboard/signup/)